 NMT (Network Management Transmission) messages are the highest priority message available.
 The NMT message puts the eXm into one of the four defined states.
-These messages have 1 byte of data sent by the master; the slave does not respond with any data to an NMT.
+These messages have 1 byte of data sent by the manager; the ancillary does not respond with any data to an NMT.
 The eXm state value is transmitted with each heartbeat message.